GoogleCloudDataproc/initialization-actions/secure/README.md

 It will also encrypt HTTP traffic (include Web UIs and shuffle) with SSL.
 Optionally, this initialization action will also enable cross-realm trust, to allow users to authenticate through a remote Kerberos/Active Directory server.

+Note: You can also secure a Dataproc cluster by utilizing the [Kerberos optional component](https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/optional-components#kerberos), which is better supported.

 ## Using this initialization action
 You can use this initialization action to create a secured Dataproc cluster:
   Using the `gcloud` command to create a new cluster with this initialization action.